 Be cautious when using and implementing the concept when trading.
 Some problems could occur that are noteworthy.

 To summarize the armpit is a useful confirmation of your current strategy, any analysis, and potential trade setups.
 It also provides an extra understanding of the market structure.
-With this concept in mind traders are better equipped to understand at what levels price can get rejected.
-Using the armpit as a standalone strategy is not recommended.
-The preference is to use the concept as a tactic approach when using both a discretionary strategy or stricter rules based strategy.
-Have you heard of this concept before reading our post?
+With this concept in mind, traders are better equipped to understand at what levels price can get rejected.
+Using the armpit as a simple forex strategy is not recommended.
+The preference is to use the concept as a tactical approach when using both a discretionary strategy or stricter rules based strategy.
+Have you heard of the trading armpit before reading our post?
 What do you think of it?
 Do you agree that it’s better for confluence purposes or do you use it as a standalone strategy instead of tactical purposes?
 Let us know down below in the comments section!
-Thank you for sharing the post, wish you Happy Trading and a great weekend

 Latest posts by admin (see all)